brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 Change the note in [over.match.oper]{.sref}/3.4:

 ::: bq
-[3.4.5]{.pnum} [ *Note*: A candidate synthesized from a member candidate has its implicit [or explicit]{.addu} object parameter as the second parameter, thus implicit conversions are considered for the first, but not for the second, parameter. — *end note*
+[3.4.5]{.pnum} [ *Note*: A candidate synthesized from a member candidate has its [implicit]{.rm} object parameter as the second parameter, thus implicit conversions are considered for the first, but not for the second, parameter. — *end note*
  ]
 :::